saltyrtc/saltyrtc-client-java/README.md

 The development is still ongoing, the current version is only at alpha-level and should not be used for production yet.

+## Logging

+The library uses the slf4j logging API.
+Configure a logger (e.g. slf4j-simple) to see the log output.

 ## License

     Copyright (c) 2016 Threema GmbH / SaltyRTC Contributors